RodrigoGonzalez/flake8-custom-import-rules/docs/index.md

 the base package of the project, and third-party libraries, excluding any other first-party or project-level imports.
-This ensures that the specified standalone packages or modules operate independently from other parts of the project, yet they still have access to essential third-party libraries, the base package, and standard libraries.
+This ensures that the specified standalone packages or modules operate independently of other parts of the project, yet they still have access to essential third-party libraries, the base package, and standard libraries.